evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 * These have been manually tested

 ## Service API
-* features/api.feature defines all client tests
+* features/api.feature defines all API tests
 * These have been manually tested

 ## End-to-end integration